ManiMatter/decluttarr/README.md

 - Automatically delete stalled downloads, after they have been found to be stalled multiple times in a row (& trigger download from another source)
 - Automatically delete slow downloads, after they have been found to be slow multiple times in a row (& trigger download from another source)
 - Automatically delete downloads belonging to radarr/sonarr/etc. items that are unmonitored
+- Automatically delete downloads that failed importing since they are not a format upgrade (i.e. a better version is already present)

 You may run this locally by launching main.py, or by pulling the docker image.
 You can find a sample docker-compose.yml in the docker folder.